 Near the start point in Tahoe City, the Tahoe Rim Trail (TRT) also connects with the Truckee River Bike Trail.
 The 165-mile TRT loops around the lake and offers hiking and mountain biking opportunities.

 The Tahoe City trailhead is located off of State Route 89 and Fairway Drive.
 From Interstate 80, exit south on SR 89 and proceed 12 miles to Tahoe City.
 About 0.25 mile after you enter Tahoe City, you will see Fairway Drive on your left.
 Turn here and look for parking in one of several nearby lots on your right.

-Parking is also available at SR 89 and Squaw Valley Road in the nearby park and at the ski resort.
+The Tahoe City Transit Center is another option.
+You can also park at SR 89 and Squaw Valley Road in the nearby park and at the ski resort.

 An active scenic trail, except for a few short steep grades, it is surprising easy grade.
 Trail surface has some rough cracks, some marked with paint.
 Parking in Tahoe City or at Squaw Valley Rd.
 Noel Keller,11 Jul 2010

 "What a great surprise!
 Saw trail along the River while driving from Truckee thru South Shore on way back to Oklahoma on Saturday of Labor Day weekend.
 Stopped in Tahoe City near the Dam Cafe, rode the 9 miles to Tahoma for lunch at Angela's Pizzeria, ...